Advertisement

 5 / 8

-Mayonnaise-based salads, like tuna and chicken salad, can be calorie bombs.
+Mayonnaise-based salads, like tuna and chicken salad, can be loaded with calories.
 One serving of mayonnaise—approximately two tablespoons—contains 195 calories, 22 grams of fat, and 195 milligrams of sodium.
-Plain Greek yogurt weighs in at just 1 gram of fat and 13 milligrams of sodium.
+An equivalent amount of plain Greek yogurt weighs in at just 1 gram of fat and 13 milligrams of sodium.
 Swap equal parts mayo for Greek yogurt and enjoy the creamy flavor without the uneccessary calories, fat, and sodium.

 pumpkin